Mile Repeats Made Simple: The Key Workout to Get Faster at Any Distance

 Should I Run Mile Repeats On the Track?

-One of the beauties of mile repeats is that they can be run anywhere you can measure the distance.
-A standard running track is usually the easiest place for this track workout because it’s free from traffic, a known distance, and has easy demarcations to help with pacing.
+One of the beauties of this workout is that it can be run anywhere you can measure the distance.
+A standard running track is usually the easiest place for this workout because it’s free from traffic, has a known distance, and has easy demarcations to help with pacing.

 However, you don’t have to run mile repeats on a track, and varying the terrain can be beneficial.

-If your goal race is run on the roads or trails, running mile repeats on the actual course, or at least the same terrain, will better replicate the race-day experience.
+If your goal race is run on the roads or trails, running mile repeats on the actual course, or at least similar terrain, will better replicate the race-day experience.

-A road marathon might have a rolling course, so practicing your form and technique on a similarly challenging road during your mile repeats will better prepare you for the race than a workout on a flat track.
+A road marathon might have a rolling course, so practicing your form and technique on a similarly challenging road during your miles will better prepare you for the race than a workout on a flat track.

 Just ensure you have an accurate way to measure distance and a safe course for your workout.

 You can even do this running workout on a treadmill to boost your overall fitness and improve race performance.
-This being said, it’s usually advisable to increase the incline a little (1-2%) to better replicate the muscular demand of propelling your body outside when a belt isn’t pulling you along.
+That said, it’s usually advisable to increase the incline slightly (1-2%) to better replicate the muscular demand of propelling your body outside when a belt isn’t pulling you along.

 6 Tips for Running Mile Repeats

-To have the most successful mile repeats workout, consider implementing the following tips:
+To have the most successful workout, consider implementing the following tips:

 #1: Warm Up Thoroughly